 Here are some tips for troubleshooting transcription issues you may encounter.

-- If your sequence contains multiple tracks with the same speaker, exclude from your script any extra tracks with that speaker.
+- If your sequence contains multiple tracks with the same speaker, remove one track from the script via the options menu in the sequence editor.Â

 Transcription is not starting or is stuck